-Adrenal fatigue is a term applied to a collection of nonspecific symptoms, such as body aches, extreme fatigue, nervousness, sleep disturbances and digestive problems indicates the Mayo Clinic.
-At Optimum Health adrenal fatigue is a term used to refer to a person dealing with prolonged periods of stress, anxiety and panic leading to overworked/fatigued adrenal glands.
-This, in turn, leads to collection of symptoms mentioned above such as extreme fatigue.
+Typically, adrenal fatigue is a term applied to a collection of nonspecific symptoms.
+For example, the Mayo Clinic indicates symptoms such as body aches and extreme fatigue.
+The Mayo Clinic also indicates symptoms such as nervousness, sleep disturbances and digestive problems.
+At Optimum Health we start with the root of the problem.
+Therefore, we view adrenal fatigue slightly differently.
+Adrenal fatigue is a term used to refer to a person dealing with prolonged periods of stress.
+In turn, the stress leads to anxiety and panic causing overworked/fatigued adrenal glands.
+This is what leads to the collection of symptoms mentioned above.
 The groundwork for the concept of adrenal fatigue is actually taught in medical school as the flight or fight response.

 Adrenal Fatigue Can Start as the Fight or Flight Response